moorepants/eme185/content/pages/reports.rst

 ----------------

 These sections should contain the essential text, figures, tables, etc. to tell your story.
-This main content should stand on its own without having to delve into the optional appendices.
+This main content should be understandable without having to delve into the optionally provided appendices, e.g. don't refer to figures in the appendix if discussed in detail in the content sections, include the figure (or simpler version of the figure) near the relevant text.

 References
 ----------

 All text and materials in the paper that were not created by your team must be cited here.
-Be sure to up-hold copyright laws on any included material.
-Use any citation style that you prefer that fully communicates the reference.
+Be sure to up-hold copyright laws on any included material or be sure they fall under fair-use.
+Use any citation style that you prefer that fully communicates the reference, but you must make use of one.
+Note that URLs do not make adequate citations.

 Appendices
 ----------